 2021 Boston Speech Motor Control Symposium

 The Boston Speech Motor Control Symposium (BSMCS) is a regional conference aimed at providing an accessible and inclusive environment for those near the Boston area to share research involving speech motor control.
 This year, BSMCS will go fully virtual due to the current concerns of the global pandemic.
 We miss meeting all of you in person in Boston, but we are excited to welcome a larger audience of people from all around the world this year to join us for the one-day event!
 We hope that BSMCS will be a great opportunity to bring together students, researchers, and clinicians from the numerous subfields within speech motor control to ultimately highlight new research within these areas, generate new research ideas, and foster faster clinical translation of important findings.
 This is a one-day conference, with a pre-conference tutorial specifically aimed at trainees (students and post-docs).
 The conference is sponsored by Boston University’s Sargent College, Delsys, and the NIDCD via an R13 Conference Grant.
-Do to changes to better accommodate our virtual format, we now plan to provide 0.35 ASHA CEUs (pending approval).
+Our program has been approved for 0.35 ASHA CEUs.

 March 01, 2021 : Abstract submission deadline ✔️